-I am a first year PhD student in Machine Learning at Carnegie Mellon University, where I am advised by Tianqi Chen and affiliated with the Catalyst research group.
-I am interested in automated and scalable machine learning systems and algorithms.
+I am a second-year PhD student in Machine Learning at Carnegie Mellon University, where I am advised by Tianqi Chen and Ameet Talwalkar.
+My research interests include automated and scalable machine learning systems and algorithms.

-Before starting my PhD, I lived in Cambridge, UK, where I was an early employee at a University of Cambridge spin-out company writing algorithms and building systems for large-scale semantic similarity search.
+Before starting my PhD, I lived in Cambridge, UK, where I was an early employee at a University of Cambridge spin-out company.
 I am originally from Finland and received my BSc and MSc degrees in Computer Science from the University of Helsinki, where I was advised by Teemu Roos and affiliated with the Information, Complexity and Learning research group.

 E. Jääsaari, V. Hyvönen, T. Roos.
 Efficient autotuning of hyperparameters in approximate nearest neighbor search.
 Proceedings of the 23rd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2019). [pdf]